janko/flickr-objects/README.md

 If you don't have them yet, you can apply for them [here](http://www.flickr.com/services/apps/create/apply).

-For list of possible configuration options, take a look at [`Flickr::Configuration`](http://rubydoc.info/github/janko-m/flickr-objects/master/Flickr/Configuration).
+For list of possible configuration options, see [`Flickr::Configuration`](http://rubydoc.info/github/janko-m/flickr-objects/master/Flickr/Configuration).

 ## Usage